markanthonyuy/TBGChart/README.md

 # TBGChart
 ##Playing with Google Charts

-### I sliced some data from dashboard.json and used it here
+I sliced some data from dashboard.json like

 ```javascript
 "revenue" : {